Load pre-trained GPT-2 model and tokenizer

 Example of using TensorFlow Distributed for scaling Transformer training

-By understanding these real-world applications and addressing the optimization and implementation challenges, you can effectively harness the power of Transformers to drive innovation and efficiency in diverse domains.
+By understanding these real-world applications and addressing the optimization and implementation challenges, you can effectively use Transformers to drive innovation and efficiency in diverse domains.
 As you continue to explore these concepts, consider the broader implications of deploying such models, including ethical considerations and the potential impact on society.

 © 2025 ApX Machine Learning